Facebook Responds to Privacy Violations of Tunisian Citizens

-The country of Tunisia is in a state of unrest and dissent as millions tune in to follow the anti-government protests.
-In a recent news story , social media giant Facebook noticed suspicious activity as reports came in regarding the hacking of several political-protest pages.
+The country of Tunisia is in a state of unrest and dissent as millions tune in to follow the anti-government protests taking place.
+In a recent news story, social media giant Facebook noticed suspicious activity as reports came in regarding the hacking of several political-protest pages.
 Tunisians attributed the cyber attacks to the censoring of their country’s Internet and attempts to steal social media passwords.
-Taking a purely technical (non-political) approach to the situation, Facebook coded a two-step response to the problem, which allowed for all Tunisian requests for Facebook to be routed to an https server and implemented a procedure that would require users logging in to identify friends’ photos by name.
+Taking a purely technical (and non-political) approach to the situation, Facebook coded a two-step response to the problem, which allowed for all Tunisian requests for Facebook to be routed to an https server and implemented a procedure that would require users logging in to identify friends’ photos by name.

-So, what can you do as consumers and business travelers to protect and secure your online activity?
-Use Golden Frog’s VyprVPN , a service designed to protect users’ connections from hackers and authorities who threaten individuals’ rights to freedom of expression.
-Users of VyprVPN are permitted to use the Internet, including sites like Facebook, in a whole new way – privately, securely, and from anywhere in the world.
+So, what can you do personally as a consumer or business traveler to protect and secure your online activity?
+Use Golden Frog’s VyprVPN, a service designed to protect users’ Internet connections from hackers, snoops and authorities who threaten individuals’ rights to freedom of expression.
+Users of VyprVPN are permitted to use the Internet, including sites like Facebook, in a whole new way – privately, securely and without restrictions from anywhere in the world.

 Learn more information about securing your Internet experience, contact Golden Frog Corporate Sales today.